Han chauvinism

 Han chauvinism is the sentiment that Han Chinese culture and way of life are superior to others.
-Mao Zedong criticized Han chauvinism and the government of the People's Republic of China has opposed it.
+It has officially been criticized by the government of the People's Republic of China.
+However, despite this official stance, scholars and human rights observers argue that recent state policies—particularly under Xi Jinping—have increasingly promoted Han-centric assimilation and Sinicization while suppressing non-Han ethnic identities.

 History

-Mao Zedong first criticized Han chauvinism in 1938 and these criticisms continued throughout his rule.
+Mao Zedong first criticized Han chauvinism in 1938 and these criticisms continued throughout his tenure as China's leader.
 For example, Mao's 1956 speech On the Ten Major Relationships emphasizes the need to oppose Han chauvinism.
+In 1957, Mao contended in On the Correct Handling of Contradictions among the People that "the key to getting Han-minority relations right is overcoming Han chauvinism."

+Responding to ethnic tensions in China's interior in 1956, Mao, Liu Shaoqi, and other central government leaders called for an end to Han Chauvinism.
+In April 1956, Party committees in ethnic minority areas began analyzing the state of ethnic relations, focused on opposing Han Chauvinism.
+As part of the 1956 review of ethnic policy, the Party center stated that minority cadres "have the right to bravely criticize Han chauvinism."

 The Chinese Communist Party (CCP)'s notions of China as a multicultural state have been subjected to criticism by the western media.
 Many policies have been made to give privileges to minority ethnicities, leading to legal inequality.

 CCP former leader Deng Xiaoping also criticized Han chauvinism.

 The current CCP general secretary Xi Jinping has officially criticized Han chauvinism.
 However, the Chinese Dream, a core concept of Xi is believed by some to have Han-centric dimensions.

 In ethnic relations

 Although the current Chinese government has largely attempted to promote the idea of a multiethnic nationalism instead of a singular ethnic nationalism, individuals have pointed about the lack of an agreed-upon definition of Chinese nationalism may have impacted on China's political decision with regard to other non-Han people and non-Chinese nations.